 That happened after he found out an old friend of his has become a successful comedian.
-He compared himself to old friend and used it as a growth boost.
+He compared himself to an old friend and used it as a growth boost.

 Set new expectations that are aligned to the real you.
 When you exceed your own expectations, you are the best you can be.
 If you are not comparing your values to an unauthentic one or to someone else that isn’t you, you always can stand up to your own standards.

 Getting to the root of the problem is crucial if you want to stop comparing yourself to others.

 So what is the driver of those thoughts?
 What is the real reason why you compare yourself to others?